-Effective for annual periods beginning on or after 1 January 2024.
+Effective for annual periods beginning on or after 1 January 2026.

-2 Effective for annual periods beginning on or after 1 January 2025.
+Effective for annual periods beginning on or after 1 January 2027.

-3 Effective for annual periods beginning on or after a date to be determined.
+Effective for annual periods beginning on or after a date to be determined by the HKICPA.

 The Group is in the process of making an assessment of the impact of these new or revised HKFRSs upon initial application.